-1.2.4 Clean Air Act (CAA)
+2.1.4 Clean Air Act (CAA)

 In 1967, the first CAA provided authority to establish air quality standards.
 Since the original act, subsequent efforts have established revisions that are more stringent and comprehensive, culminating in the Clean Air Act Amendments of 1990 (CAAA).
-Principal features of the CAAA include a comprehensive strategy to achieve and maintain National Ambient Air Quality Standards (NAAQS, see Table 1, National Ambient Air Quality Standards) for specified criteria pollutants (i.e., ozone, carbon monoxide, particulates, sulfur dioxide, nitrogen dioxide, and lead, which are discussed in more detail below); further reductions in mobile source emissions; regulation of air toxics [e.g., hazardous air pollutants (HAPs)]; establishment of a new acid rain control scheme; the phase-out of production and sale of ozone-depleting chemicals [e.g., chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs)]; and new enforcement sanctions.
+Principal features of the CAAA include a comprehensive strategy to achieve and maintain the NAAQS (see Table 2-1, National Ambient Air Quality Standards (NAAQS)) for specified criteria pollutants (i.e., ozone, carbon monoxide, particulates, sulfur dioxide, nitrogen dioxide, and lead, which are discussed in more detail below); further reductions in mobile source emissions; regulation of air toxics [e.g., hazardous air pollutants (HAPs)]; establishment of a new acid rain control scheme; the phase-out of production and sale of ozone-depleting chemicals [e.g., chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs)]; and new enforcement sanctions.
 (Congress 1970) (EPA 2014a)

 Ambient air quality standards represent a critical element in the national environmental regulatory structure, and many of the most conspicuous environmental issues in the public arena relate to efforts on the part of regulators and the regulated community to attain these standards.
 Ground-level ozone, for example, poses a significant concern in many locations.
-Extensive regulations govern air emissions of so-called "ozone precursors", including nitrogen oxides and volatile organic compounds, in these regions.
-Each state with an ozone nonattainment region has developed a State Implementation Plan (SIP) with regulations that range from limiting industrial emissions of specific pollutants to regulations governing emission sources from manufacturing, transportation, and other sectors.
+Extensive regulations govern air emissions of so-called "ozone precursors", including nitrogen oxides and volatile organic compounds (VOCs), in these regions.
+Each state or tribe with an ozone nonattainment region has developed a State or Tribal Implementation Plan (SIP or TIP) with regulations that range from limiting industrial emissions of specific pollutants to regulations governing emission sources from manufacturing, transportation, and other sectors.
 Typically, a SIP addresses other nonattainment pollutants in a manner similar to that described for ozone.

 The CAAA and its associated regulations are largely implemented by the states.
 Many states, as well as local jurisdictions, have additional state requirements pertaining to air pollution.
-As a result, air pollution control regulations can be quite complex and site- or area-specific.
+As a result, air pollution control regulations can be quite complex and site or area specific.